-care even of the cases where one wants to deny statements which involve blank nodes.
+Storing MSG hashes instead of reifying statements has (except saving storage space) some other interesting implications: This solution allows revoking sets of statements which involve blank nodes.
 This would not be possible using reification due to the arising ambiguity.
 Digital hashes over MSGs, which are agnostic about blank node IDs, avoid this problem.
+Some particular cases, however, require further discussion (see next Session);

 A drawback of the solution to quasi "encode" the negative statements in MSG hashes which in fact possibly turns out to be a feature in certain use cases, is that the negated statements are not clearly "readable", e.g. by direct inspection of the RDF file.
-This can be considered a feature rather than a bug for instance when one cares that denied statements are not to be known by third-parties upfront.7
+This can be considered a feature rather than a bug for instance when one cares that denied statements are not to be known by third-parties upfront.8